Purity and 2-Calabi-Yau categories: Quivers and preprojective algebras

-Here, $I$ is a set indexing the distinct $\zeta$-stable $\Pi_Q$-modules appearing as subquotients in the Jordan--H\"older filtration of $\rho$ (in the category of $\zeta$-semistable $\Pi_Q$-modules), and $\dd_i$ is the number of times that $\rho_i$ appears as a subquotient in such a filtration.
+which at the level of points, takes a $\zeta$-semistable $\Pi_Q$-module $\rho$ to the direct sum $\bigoplus_{i\in I}\rho_i^{\oplus m_i}$.
+Here, $I$ is a set indexing the distinct isomorphism classes of $\zeta$-stable $\Pi_Q$-modules appearing as subquotients in the Jordan--H\"older filtration of $\rho$ (in the category of $\zeta$-semistable $\Pi_Q$-modules), and $m_i$ is the number of times that $\rho_i$ appears as a subquotient in such a filtration.

 \sssct In simple examples we can already begin to see the tricky nature of $\BQ_{\FM_{\mathbf{d}}(\Pi_Q)}$.